-I am the founder of the College Internship Program (CIP), a program designed to help young people with Asperger’s syndrome, ADHD, and learning differences make successful transitions from adolescence to young adulthood.
+I am the founder of the CIP, a program designed to help young people with Asperger’s syndrome, ADHD, and learning differences make successful transitions from adolescence to young adulthood.
 CIP gives young adults the tools to become productive members of society.

 The struggle for independence can be extremely difficult for young adults with Learning Differences.
 The years between eighteen and twenty-six can be challenging for young adults.
 Instead of transitioning from dependence to independence, many parents see their children withdraw.
 Feelings of anxiety, depression, and a sense of inadequacy that have always been there intensify.